PayDock/mobile-sdk-doc/setup/installation.md

----
-title: Install the SDK
+# Install the SDK

-description: To begin using the SDK, you must first add it as a dependency to your app, integrating it into your existing application.
+To begin using the SDK, you must first add it as a dependency to your app, integrating it into your existing application.
 A pre-requisite to using the SDK is setting up the Paydock API, the instructions for which are linked in this guide.
----

-# {% $markdoc.frontmatter.title %}
-{% $markdoc.frontmatter.description %}

 ## Setup the Paydock API Integration